coldsource/evqueue-docker/README.md

-# Build evQueue docker iamges
+# Build evQueue docker images

 This repository provides Dockerfile to build your own evQueue docker images.